 Chaplaincy Positions available.

-CHIPS has Chaplaincy Positions available in the following areas in 2019: Casey, Cardinia, Knox and Greater Dandenong.
+CHIPS has Chaplaincy Positions available in the following areas: Berwick, Pakenham and Scoresby.

 Established in 1999 and incorporated in 2003, CHIPS is a non-profit organisation based in the south-eastern suburbs of Melbourne.
 CHIPS is well known in the local area for working with primary aged children in crisis and has won the Casey Volunteer Organisation of the Year Award in 2010 and 2014.